 “Even the views have views!”

-Despite the IMAX-ready scenery, many visitors remember the human scale with equal affection.
+Despite the IMAX-ready scenery, many of our guests remember the human scale with equal affection.
 The sliver of habitable land that rims the Italian Lakes has always limited the population, creating a closely-knit community.
 And the lakes—including Como, Maggiore and Orta—are not exactly on the way to anywhere.
 They are destinations unto themselves.
 Even the plague, though it haunted every other corner of Europe, never arrived here.

 When he leads walks into the hills outside of town, Giampiero knows that personal encounters will be warm, inviting and absolutely sincere.
 “On one walk, an elderly couple waved us aside with great smiles and many questions,” he says, adding that the wife was 98 and her husband was 100.
 “They must never have known a stranger,” he says.
 “Every time we pass through now, I know the signora will wave us over to talk.”

 At even closer range, Giampiero encourages visitors to stop and smell the camellias.
-The lakes are famous for their lordly gardens, from the English-style grounds of Villa Melzi to the grand-tiered confection on Isola Bella, practically swarming with white peacocks, statuary and topiaries.
+The lakes are famous for their manicured gardens, which you’ll stroll through while on tour.
 This is what Giampiero means when he says, “Even the views have views.”
-Anywhere here, even if you turn your back to the lakes, there is something that amazes the eye.
+Anywhere here, even if you turn your back to the lakes, there is something that catches your eye.